rai-dorzback/Flow-State-Kanban/README.md

   - Change updateTaskStatus in BoardView to be able to handle any update?
 Pass that function into the modal so we can update the title/desc in the DB and state
 - Add delete buttons to boards (and exit animation)
 - Add tooltips to delete and edit buttons
+- Add exit animation for when task cards are deleted
 - Let users add a card to any column
 - The endpoints are getting very long and filled with ids.
 I'd like to find a way to hide this from the user.
 - When user has "picked up" a card to drop in a column, have sort of bordered spaces they can snap to outlined.